 “Our students were enthralled to participate in Donna Galanti’s interactive presentation and hear firsthand how a published author navigates the writing process.
 Her connections between the writing and revision process were made clear in a spirited and playful manner that not only engaged students’ personal trials in writing, but inspired them to continue to be creative and self-reflective.
 The students and teachers were still talking about her days after she left.”–Wayne C. Rush, Librarian, Grover Cleveland Middle School, Caldwell, NJ

 ABOUT DONNA’S SCHOOL VISITS

-Donna’s school programs, tailored for elementary and middle school touch on brainstorming for ideas, using life as writing material, benefits of revision and perseverance, and importance of world building as she takes students through the writing and publishing process.
+Donna’s school programs (in-person or virtual) are tailored for elementary and middle school.
+Donna touches on brainstorming for ideas, using life as writing material, benefits of revision and perseverance, and the importance of world building as she takes students through the writing and publishing process.
 She also shares the 3 Nuggets of Storytelling and incorporates an interactive skit with the students for emphasis.
 Donna particularly likes to discuss the Four R’s of Being A Writer: Read, (W)rite, Research, and Revise.
 (Approx. time: 50-60 minutes, includes Q/A.) Download her full assembly flyer.
-Classroom visits include a condensed version of the assembly program plus a fun writing exercise.
+Classroom presentations include a condensed version of the assembly program plus a fun writing exercise.

-A 45-minute Q&A Skype session is free of charge.
+A 20-minute Q&A only on Zoom (or other platform) session is free of charge.
 Please e-mail Donna at firstname.lastname@example.org to arrange a date and time.
-Donna likes to do a test run prior to a Skype visit to make sure the equipment is working at both ends.
+Donna likes to do a test run prior to an online visit to make sure the equipment is working at both ends.